Google Cloud Load Balancers

 And you need to attach the NEG to the backend service:

-gcloud compute backend-services add-backend my-gloo-edge-https-backend-service \
+gcloud compute backend-services add-backend my-gloo-gateway-https-backend-service \

---network-endpoint-group=my-gloo-edge-https \
+--network-endpoint-group=my-gloo-gateway-https \

 --balancing-mode RATE \